gbatsis/heart-failure-predictor/README.md

 This repository contains the code and resources for training and deploying a machine learning model to predict heart failure.
 The project includes both a frontend application built with React and a backend API built with Python (Flask).

+Web app is responsive and tested using various devices.

 ## Features

 - **Machine Learning Model**: SVM with RBF kernel, optimized using grid search cross-validation.